-Ina C. Popova is a member of the firm’s International Dispute Resolution Group whose practice focuses on international arbitration, complex commercial ...
+Ina C. Popova is a partner and member of the firm’s International Dispute Resolution Group whose practice focuses on international arbitration, complex ...

 Read Full Biography

 - Francesco Becchetti and five other Italian investors in ICSID proceedings against Albania arising out of claimants’ investments in a hydroelectric plant and a media company.

 - A leading telecommunications and digital media company in an LCIA arbitration of a contractual dispute arising out of the purchase of assets in multiple jurisdictions.